hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ## Abstract/Executive Summary.

 A novel combination of Natural-Language Processing (NLP) and Machine-Learning (ML) techniques provides some ability to demonstrate between known-theme documents a corpus comprised of articles from a leading research journal.
-Building on [previous work]("https://github.com/hamlett-neil-ur/BizStratTopicAnalysis/blob/master/201229_README_old.md")
+Updating [previous work](https://github.com/hamlett-neil-ur/BizStratTopicAnalysis/blob/master/201229_README_old.md)

 ## Motivation and Objectives.